mikecoros02/email-processor/README.md

 What is Email Processor
 *******************

-Email Processor is an Engineering Assessment for Inflektion on how to process unprocessed email content to printable characters.
+Email Processor is an Engineering Assessment for Inflektion on how to process raw email content to printable characters.

 *******************
 Installation